easytaxibr/newrelic_activemq/README.md

       activemq_password: 123
 ```

-## Running
+## Monitor

-On the plugin installation folder run:
+In the plugin installation folder run:

 ```shell
 $ ./newrelic_activemq.rb
 ```

-We strongly encourage to create a startup script.
-We are providing an example
+We strongly encourage you to create a startup script.
+We provide an example
-on `extra/newrelic_activemq-upstart` for Debian.
-If you use some other linux
+under `extra/newrelic_activemq-upstart` for Debian.
+We appreciate a PR with
-distribution, we appreciate any PR with the example for your distro.
+a sample script of your own distro.